sdercolin/fecipher-vit-manual-en/README.md

-# FECipherVit - TCG Fire Emblem Cipher Virtual Battle
+# FECipherVit

-You can play Fire Emblem Cipher TCG online with this program.
+A table simulator for Fire Emblem Cipher.

 ![](preview.png)